trycourier/courier-ios/Docs/Inbox.md

     )
 )

-// Pass the theme to the inbox
+// Pass the theme to the view
-// This example will use the same theme for light and dark mode let courierInbox = CourierInbox(
+let courierInbox = CourierInbox(
     lightTheme: inboxTheme,
     darkTheme: inboxTheme,